uhh-lt/multi-summ-german/README.md

 # Error Analysis of using BART for Multi-Document Summarization: A Study for English and German Language

 Authors: Timo Johner, Abhik Jana, Chris Biemann
+Language Technology Group, Dept. of Informatics, Universitat Hamburg, Germany

 Paper: [Link](Link)